placbo/legosets-gui-react/README.md

-## MyLegoSets GUI (react)
+## MyLegoSets GUI

-MyLegoSets is a small webapp for storing a single persons legosets.
-The app is written i React and uses a rest-api (https://github.com/placbo/mylegosets-api)
+MyLegoSets is a small webapp for storing a single persons lego sets.
+The app is written i React and uses a Rest API (https://github.com/placbo/mylegosets-api).

 It is deployed on surge.sh (http://my-lego-sets.surge.sh/) using Travis CI.